BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 -   **TLEmotionEvent:** Controls the facial expressions used for the character referenced in the “Actor” section of the component.
 -   **TLLookAtEvent:** Controls where the character is looking, as well as whether their eyes are open or closed, head and body turning, etc.
 -   **TLMaterial:** Used for temporary material overrides, like for Karlach's glow map colors during romance scenes.
--   **TLShowVisual**: Used to switch different VisualTemplates in and out.
-Can be used for model swapping/placing objects in scenes/etc.
+-   **TLShowVisual**: Used to switch different objects into scenes, such as set pieces in the environment.
 -   **TLShowWeapon:** Controls whether weapons and instruments are shown during the dialogue or cinematic, and when their visibility is toggled on and off.
+- **TLShowArmor** Controls whether different armor or clothing slots are displayed on a character during a scene.
 -   **TLShowPeanuts:** Controls whether the characters standing behind your character during dialogue are shown or not.
 (Again, like the peanut gallery!)
 -   **TLSoundEvents:** What sound effects play and when.
 -   **TLSwitchStageEvent:** Mainly used for cinematics.
-Used when the characters need to change positions from their places in normal dialogue.
+I believe this is used when the characters need to change positions from their places in normal dialogue.
 -   **TLTransform:** Mainly used for cinematics.
-I believe this controls changes in character position within the game world i.e. if they need to turn or walk from one place to another, but I need to do some more experimenting with it.
+I believe this controls changes in character position within the game world i.e. if they need to turn or walk from one place to another.
+- **TLShapeshift:** Used to swap in different character RootTemplates, so you can change character appearance within a scene.
+- **TLSwitchLocationEvent** Used to take you to different locations when necessary in a scene.
+These locations will be listed in the AdditonalLocations section of the file.
 -   **TLShot:** Used to time camera position switches.

-### Ok, cool.
+#### Ok, cool.
 What do you mean by “attributes," though?

 Each effect component in a timeline file is broken down into several variables, or attributes, as well as the times that each component and attribute will trigger and end.
 Each type of effect component has a different set of possible attributes, although there are common attributes most if not all component types share.
 I'll be breaking down each type of effect component and their attributes in this section of the tutorial, with example code blocks explaining what each element of them means line by line.

-You can find an .lsx file with all of this information here \[link\], if you need to copy/paste, but this wiki will contain all of the same information contained in that .lsx file, just via screenshots.

 Keep in mind that not every possible attribute for these components will be present every time!
 Which means some possible attributes the game can process may not be listed in this tutorial yet.
 If you find one I missed, please let me know!

 Also, some of the attributes I included in these explanations contradict each other, and will not be found in the same instance of that effects component.
 I've generally pointed it out when this happens, but a good rule of thumb will be to look at examples of the same type of effects component you're editing, to know what attributes are usually included in them, and which are not.

 This section is likely going to be very long, but hopefully having explanations of what everything is makes it a bit less intimidating!
 These files can be a lot to look at, but the more you understand about them, the less daunting it'll be to edit them.
-This section will also serve as a reference if you're just looking for information on specific component types.
-If you’d like to find a breakdown of a specific effect component, you can hit Ctrl+F to search for the name of the one you’re looking for, or use the navigation links on the side of the page.

 Let's get into it!
-I'll start by explaining some common attributes you'll see in most components:
+I'll start by explaining some common attributes you'll see in most effect components:

-## A GUIDE TO COMMON EFFECT COMPONENT ATTRIBUTES
+#### A GUIDE TO COMMON EFFECT COMPONENT ATTRIBUTES

 #### Type: